polaris-workflow-samples/.github/profile/README.md

 - [Workflow Samples using CLI](#workflow-samples-using-cli)
 - [Documentation](#documentation)
 ## Overview
-Live, executable samples demonstrating Polaris scans with CI/CD pipelines
+Live, executable samples using the Black Duck Security Scan Action with Polaris

 ## Workflow Samples using Action
 | How To? | Details | Workflow  | Results  | Status |